era/dcron/README.md

 In order to elect a leader we need to archivie consensus.
 Paxos is normally my goto tool, but I read about https://raft.github.io/ and I want to try it out.

+### Web Interface

+The web interface will have very few features, it can see the jobs, their executions, and logs.
+It won't be possible for now to change any data about the job itself.
+The idea is that most of the configuration should be done always using the client.
+In the future the idea is to have a way to template the jobs, similar to Terraform.

+### Language

+I'm still not sure if I will go with Go or Rust.
+I plan to use gRPC for the communication between computers, and it seems like there is not great support for gRPC in the Rust community (may be wrong).
+Go would be fine for the service, given that there's no heavy CPU bound operation.
+Running the scripts itself should be a task for the OS.